simonmicro/Dear-Templates/Looking Glass - Windows in Linux.md

 summary: Notes how to setup and use Looking Glass
 ---

+> At the time of testing the mouse and keyboard support was...
+Lets call it non-deterministic.

 # Prepare PCIe #
 https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF
 ...so the vm could restart and reset own GPU for that.
 Otherwise cold VM boot needed.